MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-content-delivery-scope.md

 ## Team BI

 Team BI is focused on a team of people who work closely together, and who are tasked with solving closely related problems using the same data.
-Primary objectives are workspace collaboration and content sharing with each other.
-To support these objectives, each team members must have either a [Power BI Pro](../admin/service-admin-purchasing-power-bi-pro.md) or [Power BI Premium Per User](../admin/service-premium-per-user-faq.yml) license.
+Collaborating and sharing content with each other in a workspace is usually the primary objective.
+Due to this work style, team members will typically each have a [Power BI Pro](../admin/service-admin-purchasing-power-bi-pro.md) or [Power BI Premium Per User (PPU)](../admin/service-premium-per-user-faq.yml) license.

 Content is often shared among the team informally than is the case for departmental or enterprise BI.
 For instance, the workspace is often a suitable place to consume content within a small team.
 It doesn't require for formality of publishing the workspace to distribute it as an app.
 Also, there isn't a specific number of users when team-based delivery is considered too informal; each team can find the right number that works for them.